RajeevRanjan5642/nodejs-notes/README.md

   - ^: This allows the automatic installation of all future minor and patch versions without changing the major version. for e.g. "lodash":"^4.17.5".
 This configuration permits updates to any 4.x.x version up to, but not including , 5.0.0.

   - ~: This is more restrictive, allowing only patch updates within a minor version.

+## What is REST API?

+Rules/Standards

+1. It is based on Client-Server Architecture.
+Client and server are different entities and work in isolation.
+2. Always respect all HTTP methods.
+Use the appropriate method to handle requests.